Coming AUG 2019

 Deborah De La Torre, Latinx Jazz Pianist Composer

 The Crocodile, like the Island it symbolizes, is a strong and surprising creature, a creature that lays low for a while, but violently fights back when cornered and confined.
-This music sure breaks a few rules and purposely "does it wrong" on some occasions.
+This music sure breaks a few rules on purpose sometimes.
 It's postmodern and disruptive.
 Crocodiles live in the water and on land at the same time.
 Being a Miami native of Cuban and multicultural heritage, my music lives on many hyphens as well.
 Her album title’s first word means “Damn!” in Cuban Spanish, a word you might say as you try to dance to some of the tunes when the rhythm breaks your ankles.

 Deborah De La Torre has an award-winning music career as a pianist, music composer/arranger, instructor, classical performer, Latina/o art festival founder, documentary film producer and recording artist/producer.